-My current research analyzes the effects of public policies affecting children’s outcomes and household decision-making.
+My current research agenda is centered on analyzing public policies affecting maternal and child health outcomes, household resources, and food insecurity.
 My other recent research interest is analyzing consolidation and location decisions in the hospital industry, and the effects of such decisions on the quality of health care.

 “Referee Bias and Stoppage Time in Major League Soccer: A Partially Adaptive Approach” with Steven B. Caudill and Franklin G. Mixon Jr., Econometrics, vol. 2(1), February 2014.

-“The Effect of Hospital Postpartum Care Regulations on Breastfeeding and Maternal Time Allocation” with Emily Lawler
+“The Effect of Hospital Postpartum Care Regulations on Breastfeeding and Maternal Time Allocation” with Emily C. Lawler.
+Resubmitted to American Economic Journal: Applied Economics.

 (Accepted for presentation at ASHEcon, June 2020, June 2021, SEA November 2021)